You're on Fire

 "You're on Fire" is a song by American alternative rock band They Might Be Giants.
 It was released on February 21, 2013 as an advance track from their album Nanobots, which was released March 5, 2013.
-On May 24, the band performed the song on Late Night With Jimmy Fallon.

-The song and its music video received positive attention from critics.

 Release

 "You're on Fire" was the fourth advance track from Nanobots.
 It was preceded by "Call You Mom", "Black Ops", and "Lost My Mind", which appeared on Nanobots EP in January 2013.
 "You're on Fire" premiered on Stereogum on February 21, 2013.
 The music video was released on September 5, 2013.

 Music video

 The song's music video was directed by Hoku Uchiyama and Adam Bolt and stars actress Lauren Lapkus.
 The video also features puppets made from vegetables purchased at a grocery store, as well as a silicone meat puppet constructed by Sue LaPrelle.
 The vegetables were mobilized using puppetry.
 Uchiyama was selected for the project by the band's member John Flansburgh, who had been impressed by the work he did on a music video for Evelyn Evelyn in 2010.

 The music video explores the perspectives of various foods, which Lapkus's character is preparing for consumption with a significant other.
 When they are not in human eyeshot, the raw meat and vegetables appear to be performing the song on their own.
 The premise has been compared to the animated film Toy Story, in which a child's toys become autonomous when humans are not present.